High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Results

+While upwinding is not strictly necessary for this test, owing to the smoothness of the solution, for long times with transient turbulent flows upwinding may be necessary to maintain both stability and convergence.
+This is because while the transport scheme conserves tracer variance in space, it is not conserved in time, and so in the absence of upwinding this can grow uncontrollably, resulting in grid scale aliasing errors that may effect convergence or stability.

 Figure \ref{fig::thermo_geo1} gives the error convergence for the prognostic variables, $\boldsymbol{u}_h, h_h, S_h$, as well as the buoyancy $s_h$.
 All variables converge at second order as expected for the low order spatial discretisation with centered time integration.
 Unlike for the pure advection test, here the convergence for the buoyancy, $s_h$ is also limited to second order.
 This is due to the fact that this is diagnosed from the low order prognostic variables, $h_h, S_h$ at the beginning of each time step, and due to the low order mass flux used for buoyancy transport.
-The conservation errors for the mass, depth weighted buoyancy, relative vorticity, $\omega=\nabla\times\boldsymbol{u}$ and total energy are also given in Fig. \ref{fig::thermo_geo1}.
+The conservation errors for the mass, depth weighted buoyancy, relative vorticity, $\omega=\nabla\times\boldsymbol{u}$ and total energy are also given in Fig. \ref{fig::thermo_geo1} for the highest resolution ($256\times 256$ low order elements).
 For the mass, depth weighted buoyancy and energy, these are normalised by their initial value, and are at machine precision.
-For the relative vorticity, this is un-normalised, since the initial value integrates to 0, and are of $\mathcal{O}(10^{-5})$, without exhibiting any long term drift. because this oscillation is of such small in amplitude.
+For the relative vorticity, this is un-normalised, since the initial value integrates to 0, and are of $\mathcal{O}(10^{-7})$, without exhibiting any long term drift.

 The normalised tracer variance conservation errors are presented for each resolution in Fig. \ref{fig::thermo_geo2}.
 These exhibit a small oscillation of $\mathcal{O}(10^{-8})$, which decays in wavelength and amplitude with increasing spatial and temporal resolution.
-The upwinding of the high order buoyancy, $s_h$ has no observable impact in this oscillation, perhaps due to the smoothness of the solution, such that the damping due to the upwinding jump penalisation is small compared to the overall buoyancy oscillation amplitude.
 Figure \ref{fig::thermo_geo2} also shows the number of iterations for the nonlinear solver as a function of time for each resolution, with convergence given by $||\delta\boldsymbol{u}_h||/||\boldsymbol{u}_h||, ||\delta h_h||/||h_h||, ||\delta S_h||/||S_h|| < 10.0^{-12}$.
+This reduces for increased spatial and temporal resolution.